Avielpa/RashiClassifier/README.md

-# RashiClassifier - Sefer HaMitzvot Web Scraper
+# RashiClassifier - Sefer HaMitzvot Analysis Platform

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)]()

-A Python-based web scraping tool designed to download and organize the complete Sefer HaMitzvot (Book of Commandments) by Rashi from the Hebrew Wikisource.
+A Python-based platform for downloading, organizing, and analyzing the complete Sefer HaMitzvot (Book of Commandments) by Rashi from the Hebrew Wikisource.
 The project systematically downloads all 613 commandments (248 positive and 365 negative) along with supporting content, organizing them into a structured local library for study and analysis.

+**Bonus**: This repository also serves as a learning environment for beginner coders to practice team development skills like writing tickets, opening pull requests, using TDD practices, and AI-first coding principles.

+## 🎯 Project Goals

+### Primary Objectives
+- **Complete Text Access**: Download and organize the full Sefer HaMitzvot corpus
+- **Structured Analysis**: Provide tools for studying Rashi's commentary and methodology
+- **Research Platform**: Enable academic and religious study of the 613 commandments
+- **Content Organization**: Create a searchable, well-structured local library

+### Secondary Benefits
+- **Learning Environment**: Practice modern development practices in a real-world context
+- **Team Collaboration**: Learn Git workflows, TDD, and AI-assisted coding
+- **Open Source Contribution**: Experience contributing to meaningful projects

 ## 🚀 Quick Start